Bodmer/TFT_eSPI/README.md

 # Changes:
 ## Added GC9D01N Controller.
 A controller for displays like the 0.99" display with 40x160 px.

-Credits are going to Basitadam for giving me his files for the GC9D01 and I used them as my base from this ["Discussion"](https://github.com/Bodmer/TFT_eSPI/discussions/3520#discussioncomment-12623422)
+Credits are going out to Basitadam for giving me his files for the GC9D01 and I used them as my base from this ["Discussion"](https://github.com/Bodmer/TFT_eSPI/discussions/3520#discussioncomment-12623422)

 I also changed the init sequence based on the one from Lilygo https://github.com/Xinyuan-LilyGO/T-0.99TFT/blob/main/src/TFT_GC9D01N.cpp

+# Original Readme

 A ["Discussions"](https://github.com/Bodmer/TFT_eSPI/discussions) facility has been added for Q&A etc. Use the ["Issues"](https://github.com/Bodmer/TFT_eSPI/issues) tab only for problems with the library.
 Thanks!